 Using the definition that evidence-based practice is the "integration of the best research evidence with clinical expertise and client values in making practice decisions," some experts advocate for an evidence-based practice model that bridges the viewpoints of proponents and opponents [1].
 Best research evidence may refer to employing both applied (e.g., intervention and outcome research) and basic research studies [1].
 Clients' values are based on their culture, upbringing, expectations, and environment, and these values are not discarded when using evidence-based practice.
+Evidence-base practice can be context sensitive [87].
+It is not merely about the outcome or about what is perceived to work.
+Rather, the question of what works should be extended to: "What works for whom and in what context?"
 Instead, they should be at the forefront, shaping decisions made by both the client and social worker [1].
 The practitioner's clinical expertise is also part of this equation.
 Similarly, Gilgun suggests that [18]:

-There are four cornerstones of evidence-based practice in social work: (1) what we know from research and theory; (2) what we and other professionals have learned from our clients, or practice wisdom, which also includes professional values; (3) what we, as social workers, have learned from personal experience; and (4) what clients bring to practice situations.
+There are four cornerstones of evidencebased practice in social work: (1) what we know from research and theory; (2) what we and other professionals have learned from our clients, or practice wisdom, which also includes professional values; (3) what we, as social workers, have learned from personal experience; and (4) what clients bring to practice situations.
 All four come into play and mutually affect each other as we go about our daily work with clients.
 In sum, evidence-based practice promotes a high degree of practitioner reflection and mindfulness.